-Chemical injury (alkali burn) is a condition in which the cornea and conjunctiva are damaged by the entry of alkaline chemicals into the eye.
-It is one of the most urgent ophthalmic emergencies, and immediate management determines the prognosis.
+Chemical injury (alkali burn) is a condition in which the cornea and conjunctiva are damaged by alkaline chemicals entering the eye.
+It is one of the most urgent ophthalmic emergencies, and immediate response determines the prognosis.

 The incidence of ocular chemical injury is estimated at 65–78 per 100,000 population 1).
-The mean age is 48 years, but there is also a bimodal peak in those under 1 year of age 1).
+The mean age is 48 years, but there is a bimodal peak including those under 1 year of age 1).
 Alkali injuries are more common than acid injuries 1).
 Workplace injuries are the most frequent, and among occupational eye injuries, they are the second most common after metallic foreign bodies 1).
-Alkali injuries due to assault are often severe, reaching Roper-Hall Grade IV, and ammonia-related assaults have been reported to have the worst outcomes 1).
+Alkali injuries due to assault often reach Roper-Hall Grade IV severity, and ammonia-related assaults have been reported to result in the worst outcomes 1).

 The main causative substances of alkaline materials are shown below.
-Note that even household products can cause severe eye injuries.
+Note that even household products can cause severe eye injury.

 Causative substance